xdajay/heroku-buildpack-webpack/README.md

 ## Usage

-The `bin/compile` script run webpack with the default configuration file (`webpack.config.js` in your main directory).
+The `bin/compile` script run webpack with the production configuration file (`webpack.prod.js` in your main directory).
 To use the buildpack:

 1. Specify our buildpack as the priorized one, for now: